Five retirement strategies that don’t work

 It’s hard to count on home equity when it’s lost 20% or more.
 Reverse mortgages are much smaller and some home equity lines of credit were frozen during the 2008-09 credit crunch.
 Even today lenders are reluctant to offer as much loan to value and fees are higher.

-However buying a home and refinancing a mortgage are as cheap as they’re going to be for some time.
+However, buying a home and refinancing a mortgage is as cheap as they’re going to be for some time.
 Analysts have called the end of low interest rates for over three years yet they’re still setting new lows.
 If you’re renting right now, then talk to your landlord about a lower monthly rent or think about moving to a cheaper place.
 If you’re confident that you’ll be living in the same area for at least five years then this is a great time to consider buying a home.
 If you’re paying a mortgage then I’d strongly consider refinancing it.

 As for the article’s comments on elder long-term care, the only good news on the horizon is that insurance companies are beginning to realistically price their policies.
 Although rates are headed up, there’s a better chance that the insurance company will stay solvent long enough to pay benefits on your premiums.
 Military retirees can also check prices on the Federal Long Term Care Insurance program, which is able to get better rates for large groups of generally healthier people.